zoftko/blog/content/posts/stm32-bare-metal-usb-implementation.md

 1. Device is plugged in. `USBRST` is received since the host always resets new devices.
    Use this interrupt to reset your stack to a known initial state.
 2. Reset finished. `ENUMDNEM` received.
-Setup your endpoints.
+Set up your endpoints.
 3. A SETUP request is sent from the host (OUT). `RXFLVLM` signals this.
 Data is read from the RX FIFO.
 4. `RXFLVLM` is triggered again, this time signaling the SETUP status is complete.
 Pop the RX FIFO